 As for whether or not there was any political motive, Kai insisted that there was no motive behind the act of embracing Owens and that his father was simply congratulating the Olympic record holder.
 Indeed from the looks of the tape, Long running over to Owens seemed entirely impromptu.
 But even if it was just a quick burst of emotion in Long running over to Owens, Long wasn’t stupid; he had to have known that this embrace of Owens would have been a problem in Nazi Germany.
 The part where he received the strong rebuke from Hess for embracing Owens was very true.

 As for their relationship after the Olympics, Long’s family saw no evidence for there being a correspondence, but admittedly they couldn't entirely rule out the possibility of there being one either.
 It's more likely as was described in Schaap's book, that the two men went back to the Olympic village area, had a good long visit, and then went their separate ways.
 Whether or not they remained friends and corresponded afterwards is difficult to verify.
 It comes down to whether or not you think Owens was embellishing, which he more than likely was.

-The deathbed request portion of the story is just pure Hollywood bullshit.
+The whole deathbed request portion of the story is just pure Hollywood bullshit.
+It never happened.